DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Conclusions

 \section{Conclusions}

 In this work, we have shown that the VSF is a sensitive probe to constrain the DE-EoS and to measure the sum of neutrino masses.
-In particular, our analysis has shown that the VSF is able to distinguish among the different total neutrino masses and DE-EoS considered in this work.
-Concerning DE, we extended previous results \citep{verza_2019} considering various redshifts and tracers, and evaluating the impacts of geometrical and redshift-space distortions on the inferred VSF.
-In particular, geometrical distortions enhance the effects of DE on the VSF, allowing to break the existing degeneracies between different DE-EoS.
-Concerning massive neutrinos, we extended previous results \citep{kreisch_2019} considering several redshifts and tracers, together with the impact of RSDs.
-We found that RSDs partially reduce the separations in the VSF relative difference sourced by the DE-EoS and the total neutrino mass, without nevertheless suppressing their differences.
-Then, for both DE and massive neutrinos, we give insights on the physical processes impacting the corresponding VSF.
+In particular, our analysis has shown that the VSF is able to distinguish among each combination of total neutrino mass and DE-EoS considered in this work.

+We extended previous results concerning DE \citep{verza_2019} and massive neutrinos \citep{kreisch_2019} by considering various redshifts and tracers, evaluating the impact of geometrical and redshift-space distortions on the measured VSF, and giving insights into the physical processes affecting the corresponding VSF.
+In particular, we found that RSDs partially reduce the relative difference sourced by the DE-EoS and the total neutrino mass in the VSF, nevertheless without cancelling out their differences.
+On the other hand, geometrical distortions enhance the effects of DE on the VSF, allowing us to break the existing degeneracies between different DE-EoS.

+In addition, we have shown that, considering both geometrical and RSD effects, the VSF can distinguish among all the combinations of DE-EoS and total neutrino masses explored in this work.
+This is the main result of our analysis, which shows that the VSF can break existing degeneracies between different DE-EoS and total neutrino masses.

+We point out here that the choice of a fixed $A_s$ may correlate void statistics with CMB anisotropies.
+Therefore, in the Appendix we perform the analysis by imposing that all the cosmologies share the same $\sigma_8$ at $z=0$, obtained as a derived parameter from Planck data.
+While the latter choice may implicitly impose a further prior on the cosmological model via which the $\sigma_8$ value is derived, we show in the Appendix that such a choice does not impact the results presented in this work, rather, in some cases, the sensitivity of the VSF to cosmological parameters is even increased.
+In addition, we show how the uncertainty on $A_s$ (and therefore on the derived $\sigma_8$ value) from Planck constraints, propagates to errors on the VSF and compare those with Poissonian errors from the measurements presented in this work.